quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ### 2. Explore the impact of extreme weather conditions

-Extreme weather conditions, such as extreme cold/warm periods and lacks/excesses of sun and wind, may affect your scenario.
-Low temperatures may affect the heat demand whereas a lack of wind and sun may negatively affect the electricity production from wind and solar power.
-To explore these effects a year with extreme weather conditions can be selected:
+Extreme weather conditions, such as extreme cold/warm periods and lack/excess of sunshine and wind, may affect your scenario.
+Low temperatures may impact (peak) heat demand whereas a lack of wind and sunshine may negatively affect electricity production from wind and solar power.
+To explore these effects a year with extreme weather conditions can now be selected in the ETM:

 - 1987: "Dunkelflaute" during extreme cold winter period
 - 1997: Lack of sustainable energy (incl.
 "Dunkelflaute") and extreme cold days